finom/vovk/README.md

 You can extend features of the controller by definiing a custom decorator that can:

-- Run additional checks, for example to check if user is authorised.
+- Run additional request validation, for example to check if user is authorised.
+- Catch specific errors.
-- Add more properties to the `req` object.
+- Add more properties to the `req` object: current user, parsed and modified request body, etc.

 There is typical code from a random project: